M31i55a/yc-voice-agent-server-Linux-/README.md

 2. Add translation entries for all keys in the `translations` object in `app.js` (three language blocks: `en`, `fr`, `es`)
 3. Add the language to `LANG_CODES`

+### 6. Light / Dark Mode Switcher

+A theme toggle button (sun/moon icon) appears in the top-right of both the pre-join lobby and the in-call view, next to the language switcher.

+- Clicking the button toggles between light and dark themes instantly
+- The preference is saved to `localStorage` and restored on reload
+- CSS custom properties (`--text`, `--surface`, `--soft`, `--call-bg`, etc.) drive the theme; a `[data-theme="dark"]` selector overrides them
+- The toggle uses Unicode icons (`☀️` / `🌙`) so no extra assets are needed

 ---

 ## Setup